pydata/pydata-sphinx-theme/docs/user_guide/web-components.rst

    And some content!

-.. dropdown:: With a title
+.. dropdown:: With a title and icon
    :icon: unlock

    And some content and an icon!